dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 type `void`), this is not needed, of course.

 A great feature of switch expressions versus switch statements is that there is *no more need for break statements*, and that *fall-through behaviour is impossible*.
-This also means that it does not matter where the `default` case is in the switch expression.
+It does not matter where the `default` case is in the switch expression.

 Grammar (simplified):